 Working Directories and Workspaces

 The default behavior of R for the handling of .RData files and workspaces encourages and facilitates a model of breaking work contexts into distinct working directories.
-This article describes the various features of RStudio which support this workflow.
+This article describes the various features of the RStudio IDE that support this workflow.

-IMPORTANT NOTE: In version v0.95 of RStudio a new Projects feature was introduced to make managing multiple working directories more straightforward.
-The features described below still work however Projects are now the recommended mechanism for dealing with multiple work contexts.
+IMPORTANT NOTE: The RStudio IDE supports Projects, which make managing multiple working directories more straightforward.
+The features described below still work; however, Projects are now the recommended mechanism for dealing with multiple work contexts.

 Default Working Directory

-As with the standard R GUI, RStudio employs the notion of a global default working directory.
+As with the standard R GUI, the RStudio IDE employs the notion of a global default working directory.
 Normally this is the user home directory (typically referenced using

 - Executes the .Rprofile (if any) from the default working directory.